-(The photo below is the first time I ever laid eyes on my boy!)
+(The photo below is the first time I ever laid eyes on my little boy!)

-For the next 6 years Kuma underwent consistent training, and through incredible teamwork he learned things rapidly and he taught me a ton!
-Today he knows over 75 behaviors, having mastered complex commands such as putting a coin in a piggy bank, recycling cans and plastic bottles, scratching a flea on cue, jumping through my arms and on my back, and working with actors on a film set, looking like he really belongs to them!
+For the next 6 years Kuma underwent consistent training, and through incredible teamwork he learned things rapidly and he taught me a ton about training dogs!
+In his prime, he knew over 65 behaviors, having mastered complex commands such as putting a coin in a piggy bank, recycling cans and plastic bottles, scratching a flea on cue, jumping through my arms and on my back, and working with actors on a film set, looking like he truly belonged to them.

-Kuma's canine resume is very impressive as you can see!
-He loves to work.
+Kuma's canine resume is very impressive.
+He LOVES to be on set.
+He lights up whenever he knows he is going to work.
 At two years old he landed his first job, working on a late night infomercial for Pawws Pet Vitamins and did several print shoots until he finally got his first big break being cast as "Cesar" on the Hallmark film Fielder's Choice.
 The director was so impressed with Kuma this led him to get cast as "Jesse" playing John Larroquette's dog for the Hallmark Mystery Series McBride.

-Kuma also likes cats since he was raised with a litter of kittens when he was a pup.
-His favorite game is tug-o-war, his favorite toys are the really loud, squeaky ones!
+Kuma is very gentle with cats since he was raised with a litter of kittens when he was a pup.
+His favorite game is tug-o-war, his favorite toys are the really loud, squeaky (annoying) ones.
 He enjoys keeping a look out for rogue squirrels and lizards.
 Kuma's favorite activity is going for a long hike, and most off all he enjoys EATING food!
-Boiled, organic chicken is his favorite.
-(He is spoiled!) :-)
+Boiled, organic, free range chicken is his favorite.

 Please enjoy this site and feel free to send us a question or a comment.
-Thank you for visiting!!
+Thank you so much for your messages of support and for visiting!!